cafexcomms/Basic-Meetings/README.md

 Notes:

 The css file above includes an import link to the Font Awesome CDN.
-You may wish to download this file, host it with your css and change the link.
+You may wish to download and host it yourself, remember to change the import link.
 If you haven't configured a Box API key you will get a warning about sharing not being configured.
 This is normal.